tomaz/appledoc/Readme.markdown

 	git clone git://github.com/tomaz/appledoc.git

 This creates appledoc directory.
-Within you can find appledoc.xcodeproj Xcode project; open it and compile appledoc target - this should work out of the box, however your system must meet minimum system requirements, see below.
+Within you can find appledoc.xcworkspace Xcode workspace; open it and compile appledoc target - this should work out of the box, however your system must meet minimum system requirements, see below.
 I recommend you copy resulting appledoc executable from build directory to one of the directories in your path (`echo $PATH`) to make it easily accessible.

 Optional:
 Appledoc is selfcontained and contains the necessary template files.
 IF you want to modify these default  from Templates subdirectory to one of the expected locations: